apollographql/router/NEXT_CHANGELOG.md

   Cancelling a request could put the router in an unresponsive state where the deduplication layer or cache would make subgraph requests hang.

 ## 🛠 Maintenance

+### Use subgraphs deployed on Fly in CI [PR #1090](https://github.com/apollographql/router/pull/1090)
+The CI needs some node subgraphs for integration tests, which complicates its setup and increases the run time.
+By deploying in advance those subgraphs on fly.io, we can simplify the CI run.

 ### Unpin schemars version [#1074](https://github.com/apollographql/router/issues/1074)
 The Schemars 0.8.9 caused compile errors due to it validating default types.
 This change has however been rolled back upstream.